|PHY1030||Practical Physics and IT Skills||2023-24|

 |3×1-day communications skills workshops||21 hours||SLT|

 Notes: Refer to the Undergraduate Handbook for details and marking criteria.
-Briefly, laboratory notebooks and reports are marked in one-to-one discussion between the student and a demonstrator; oral presentations involve moderated peer assessment.
+Briefly, laboratory notebooks and reports are marked in one-to-one discussion between the student and a demonstrator; oral presentations involve both demonstrator and moderated peer assessment.

 The following list is offered as an indication of the type & level of information that students are expected to consult.
 Further guidance will be provided by the Module Instructor(s).